Poetry and Art Competition

 Please note the age categories are spilt by school year:

-Remember that every entrant receives a personalised Certificate of Commendation so do not filter entries!
+Remember that every entrant receives a personalised Certificate of Commendation!
 All winning entries will be published in a special Winners Booklet.
 See the 2014 Winners Booklet, 2015/16 Winners Booklet and 2016/17 Winners Booklet.

 The winning entries from all four competitions will be published in a special legacy book this autumn!